jlangch/venice/doc/readme/intro-functional.md

 ### Control Flow

 In Venice, flow control operators are expressions too. `if` and `do` are the two basic control flows.
-More complex control flows like `case` are based on these fundamental operations.
+All other more complex control flows like `case` are based on these fundamental operations.

 #### if